remirror/remirror/readme.md

 npm install remirror@next @remirror/pm@next
 ```

-`@remirror/pm` is a peer dependency which manages all the prosemirror packages for you.
+`@remirror/pm` is a peer dependency which manages all the ProseMirror packages for you.

 ## Usage